wiicode/cybersecurity-framework/bronze-training/passwords/updating-your-approach.md

 ### **Use multi-factor authentication (MFA) for important accounts**

 One of the most effective ways of providing additional protection to a password protected account is to use MFA.
 Accounts that have been set up to use MFA require  a second factor, which is something that you (and **only** you) can access.
 This could be a code that's sent to you by text message, or that's created by an app, so even if an attacker discovers a password, they won't be able to access the associated account without also compromising the other factor.
 MFA is best used where there may be additional risk (such as logging into an account on a new device, internet facing systems or for priority accounts).
-For more detailed information, refer to the [*BCSF*'s guidance on Multi-factor authentication for online services]()

 ### **Use single sign-on systems**